Mike Tyson vs. Roy Jones Jr.: Co-main event and undercard

 YouTuber Jake Paul faced former NBA player and three-time NBA Slam Dunk Contest champion Nate Robinson in the co-main event.
 For the first round, Paul forced the action, with Robinson often running to Paul and engaging a clinch.
 Robinson was dropped late in the first round, and subsequently appeared disoriented in the ring and in his corner.
 In the second round, he continued to rush forward and was dropped twice by Paul, with the second causing Robinson to fall face first to the canvas, unconscious.
 Paul was declared the winner by KO at 1:24 of the second round.
 In his post-fight interviews, he proceeded to call out Mixed Martial Arts fighters Conor McGregor and Dillon Danis.

 Opening the Main Card, Badou Jack faced undefeated fighter Blake McKernan.
 Jack controlled the fight, winning 80–72 on all three judges' scorecards.
 McKernan received praise for his toughness and ability to withstand Jack's punishment.

 Fight card

 Reception

 The 3-hour Tyson-Jones event took place with no audience and was universally well received by the press, with the New York Times declaring that, “these fights actually look great,” and commenting on the “surprisingly good production value.”
 CBS Sports wrote that, “the show itself, from start to finish, was surprisingly entertaining throughout.”

-The fight was noted on social media for the commentary provided by rapper Snoop Dogg, who some pundits described as having "won" the night through his colorful commentary and reactions.
-At one point Snoop described Tyson and Jones as "like two of my uncles fighting at the barbecue"; he also began singing a hymn during the undercard fight between Jake Paul and Nate Robinson, when an overwhelmed Robinson began stumbling in the ring.
+The fight was noted on social media for the commentary provided by rapper Snoop Dogg.

 The fight was also very successful on pay-per-view (PPV), surpassing expectations.
 The event garnered over 1.6 million buys to become the biggest Boxing pay-per-view event of 2020 and raking in over $80 million in pay-per-view revenue alone.